xXleowXx/gitlab-charts/doc/charts/registry/index.md

 NOTE:
 The chart will populate `delete.enabled: true` into this configuration by default if not specified by the user.
-This keeps expected behavior in line with the default use of MinIO, as well as the Omnibus GitLab.
+This keeps expected behavior in line with the default use of MinIO, as well as the Linux package.
 Any user provided value will supersede this default.

 ### middleware.storage